Beachcomber Pays a Visit to Timber Creek Distillery

 Scottish whiskey making practices inspired the custom design of the pot still, which incorporates a traditional copper worm condenser.
 Distillation is also done by individual grain, resulting in pure corn, wheat, rye and barley spirits.
 The spirits are barreled for aging (by individual grains) in new white oak barrels, custom ordered from McGinnis Wood Products in Cuba, Missouri.
 The interior of the barrels gets a No. 3 char (Kentucky distillers favor No. 4).
 The rum is stored in steel tanks.
 “Seventy-five percent of the flavor comes from the barrels,” says Barnes.

-The barrels are stacked in neat rows on the far side of the still area.
 Ford noted that natural Florida temperature conditions are a big part of the character of the aged spirits.
 Aging is a process of patience and monitoring.
 The vodka (made from 100 percent northwest Florida red wheat) is filtered before bottling.
 The whiskeys are unfiltered.
 Filtering is common, because unfiltered spirits can become slightly cloudy when ice or water is added.
-For many, unfiltered whiskey has an added flavor quality that outweighs its appearance.
+Though, for many, unfiltered whiskey has an added flavor quality that outweighs its appearance.

 The last step before bottling is blending.
-Starting with the puregrain building blocks in the barrels, a variety of tastes and characters are constructed.
+They start with the puregrain in the barrels.
+The puregrain are the building blocks, this is where a variety of tastes and characters are constructed.

 On a table near the barrel racks sit a line of bottles—vodka, rum, coffee and apple pie spirits, bourbon, reserve bourbon, black rye and single malt whiskies.
 The distillery is phasing in a new bottle style—tall and cylindrical, with the word “Florida” emphasized.
 “We want it to stand out on the shelf,” said Barnes.
 There are tasting cups, water and ice.